squidarth/squidarth.github.io/_posts/2019-04-14-ergodicity-animated.md

 Last year, I wrote a blog post explaining the concept of [Ergodicity](http://squidarth.com/math/2018/11/27/ergodicity.html).
-I thought it would be helpful in understanding this to make some fun animations.
+I thought it would be helpful in understanding this to make some animations!

 **To recap:** we are playing a game where on each turn, we flip a fair coin, and if the coin lands heads, we win 55% of our bet, and if it lands tails,